 The result: You’re more likely to get a deep vein thrombosis (DVT) in your left leg.
 A DVT is a type of blood clot that can be very serious.
 It’s not just that it can block blood flow in your leg.
 It can also break off and cause a clot in your lung.
-That’s called a pulmonary embolism, and it’s life-threatening.
+That’s called a pulmonary embolism, and it can be life-threatening.

 May-Thurner syndrome is random.
-It’s not something in your genes that you get from your parents.
+It isn’t something in your genes that you get from your parents.

 The crossover of those blood vessels is normal.
 But in some cases, they are positioned in a way that the right iliac artery presses the left iliac vein against the spine.
 That added pressure leaves a narrower opening.
 It can also lead to scars in the vein.